-A minor progressive masterpiece featuring a loose concept around queens, sublime highs, superb musicianship and amazing studio recording.
+A minor progressive masterpiece featuring a loose concept around queens, sublime highs and superb musicianship.

 Kronomyth 2.0: Black queen to white king.

 Queen dared to venture deep in the progressive woods with their second album, leaving behind a cherished keepsake for those who would fain live in a fantasy world of fairies, queens and ogres.
 It’s an ambitious gambit that splits the musical personalities of Brian May and Freddie Mercury into white and black sides, respectively.
 Some differences emerge, yet the band stays in the same fairytale setting from side to side, even pulling the concept of the queen through the storyline.

 Queen II isn’t a complete departure from the earlier Queen.
 “Great King Rat,” “My Fairy King” and “When the Night Comes Down” would have felt at home on their second album.
 The group, however, seems far more confident in the studio this time.
 The guitars from May in particular are a triumph in studio recording, as are the overdubbed vocals and Roger Taylor’s battered drums.
 After listening to this record and the multitude of sounds that May is able to produce on his instrument, I was fairly convinced that here was a sonic architect of supernatural abilities.